 |Journal Club in Interdisciplinary Engineering|

-A dissertation showing the ability to conduct independent research and organizational and presentation skills must be prepared on a topic in the research field of interest.
+A dissertation showing the ability to conduct, analyze, and defend independent research must be prepared on a topic in the research field of interest.
 Dissertation results are expected to be submitted for refereed scholarly publication.
 The dissertation must comply with UAB dissertation preparation guidelines.
 When the dissertation has been completed, doctoral candidates will present and defend their work before their graduate research committee and the public.
 This defense will constitute the candidate’s final exam.
 The results of the examination must be reported to the Graduate School at least six weeks before the commencement at which the degree is to be conferred.

 High Performance Computing (HPC), High Fidelity Simulations (HFS), Tera/Penta-scale data mining/management/analysis, image processing, feature extraction, pattern recognition, and geometry reconstruction are the key enabling technologies in addressing 21st century science and engineering problems.
 These technologies are necessary for the development of cross-cutting tool kits to enhance research and development in interacting biological, chemical, medical, physical, business and finance, and engineering phenomena associated with interdisciplinary engineering research.

-In response to this need, UAB has made a strategic investment in establishing an Enabling Technology Laboratory (ETLab).
-The ETLab provides software and hardware infrastructure and support for high performance parallel and distributed computing, numerical tools, information technology-based computing environments, and computational simulation to UAB and Southern Research Institute (SRI) researchers.
-In collaboration with UAB interdisciplinary investigators, the ETLab has established 6.0+ Teraflops high performance computing clusters, including an IBM Blue gene with 2048 processors and a visualization infrastructure with stereoscopic and high resolution large displays.
+In response to this need, UAB has made a strategic investment in establishing an Enabling Technology Laboratory (Experience Lab).
+The Experience Lab provides software and hardware infrastructure and support for high performance parallel and distributed computing, numerical tools, information technology-based computing environments, and computational simulation to UAB and Southern Research (SR) researchers.
+In collaboration with UAB interdisciplinary investigators, the Experience Lab has established 6.0+ Teraflops high performance computing clusters, including an IBM Blue gene with 2048 processors and a visualization infrastructure with stereoscopic and high resolution large displays.
 Both hardware and software essential for interdisciplinary engineering research can be fully supported by this equipment.

 A 3D laser scanner necessary for full three-dimensional modeling and reconstruction was acquired by a collaborative team including faculty from the Schools of Engineering and Medicine.
 Access to this and other equipment, as well as clinical data available in the Radiology, Orthopedic, and Surgery departments and the School of Dentistry will be available to the students and interdisciplinary teams of faculty members participating in the interdisciplinary engineering program.
 These teams have already been collaborating on several sponsored and un-sponsored research programs in both computational engineering and environmental health and safety engineering tracks.